-Travelling in Europe can be pricey even if you’ve managed to bag a bargain luxe-for-less holiday which covers your flights and accommodation.
-From eating and drinking to sightseeing, there is a lineup of additional expenses which can add up to quite a sum, and hit you hard in the wallet.
+Thanks largely to the exchange rate, travelling in Europe can be pricey even if you’ve managed to bag a bargain luxe-for-less holiday which covers your flights and accommodation.
+From eating and drinking to sightseeing, there is always a lineup of additional expenses which can add up and hit you hard in the wallet.
 So what are our top tips for saving money once you are at your destination?
-When it comes to getting around, in most European cities it is best to avoid taking taxis or renting a car; instead use public transport, strap on some comfy shoes and walk, or if you are in a city where you can rent a bike cheaply, such as Amsterdam, consider doing that.
-Where public transport is concerned you can often buy passes which discount travel, and are valid for one day to up to a week, such as London’s Oyster card.
+When it comes to getting around, in most European cities it’s best to avoid taking taxis or renting a car; instead use public transport where it is good, strap on some comfy shoes and walk, or if you are in a city where you can rent a bike cheaply, such as Amsterdam, consider doing that and getting some exercise.
+Where public transport is concerned you can often buy daily or weekly passes which discount travel, such as London’s Oyster card.
 If you need to travel between destinations, you can also save money by booking in advance such as train travel, or flying with a budget airline.
-Eating out and drinking can be expensive pastime, so make the most of local supermarkets and liquor stores, especially if you have booked self-catering accommodation and you can cook at home.
-Also be on the lookout for lunch deals or set menu dinner deals, which are popular in many destinations, and in cities where there are weekend markets you can often score cheap eats at food stalls.
-Sightseeing is a great part of the local scene.
+Eating out and drinking in bars can also be an expensive pastime, so make the most of local supermarkets and liquor stores, especially if you have booked self-catering accommodation and you can cook some of your meals at home.
+Also be on the lookout for lunch deals or set menu dinner deals, which are popular in many destinations such as London, and in cities where there are weekend markets you can often score cheap eats at food stalls as well as be a part of the local scene.